MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 4f496dbb8048        windowsservercore   "cmd"               2 minutes ago       Exited (0) 2 minutes ago             dockerdemo
 ```

-To create a new image from a specific container use **Docker commit containerid newcontainerimage<b/>.
+To create a new image from a specific container use **Docker commit containerid newcontainerimage**.
 This will create a new container image on the container host.

 ```
 docker commit dockerdemo newcontainerimage